LogtalkDotOrg/logtalk3/manuals/_sources/userman/migration.rst.txt

    for each dynamic predicate.
 #.
 If your module declares or defines clauses for multifile module
-   predicates, replace the ``:/2`` functor by ``::/2`` in the ``multifile/1`` directives and in the clause heads (assuming that all modules defining the multifile predicates are converted into objects;
-   if that is not the case, just keep the ``multifile/1`` directives and the clause heads as-is).
+   predicates, replace the ``:/2`` functor by ``::/2`` in the ``multifile/1`` directives and in the clause heads for all modules defining the multifile predicates that are also being converted into objects; if that is not the case, just keep the ``multifile/1`` directives and the clause heads as-is).
 #.
 Compile the resulting objects with the Logtalk
    :ref:`unknown_predicates <flag_unknown_predicates>`, and
    :ref:`portability <flag_portability>` flags set to ``warning``